TheOpenBacteriaProject/Image-Processing/README.md

 In our case we have used the function [OpenCV](https://opencv.org/) to find  the circle that correspond to the Petri dish.
 We have chosen a range in which we "know" our algorithm will find the original dish.

+## Binarization

+With binarization we are searching for a method to separate bacteria and dish.
+In first place we convert the pic to a grey scale pic.
+Bacteria have a light grey color than the dish.
+So we set up a value to convert bacteria corresponding color into white and we do the same with the dish but into black.
+Now calculating the area is easy as counting white pixels inside our circunference and rescale it into the real proportions of a Petri dish.

+## Testing the code

+We've uploaded [our Python code](https://github.com/TheOpenBacteriaProject/Image-Processing/blob/master/main.py) to obtain our results.
+You only have to execute it for the pics in folder *Test*.

 ## Bibliography

 * Ballard, D. H. *Generalizing the Hough Transform to Detect Arbitrary